Most (privileged) white men are wrong about race, class, and gender—and while Mike Petrilli isn’t unique, he does represent how and why:

 Second, the reason the overwhelming majority of children are born poor is that they are born to young single mothers without much education or many job prospects.
 These mothers will struggle mightily to provide the kind of home environment that is necessary to help children get off to a good start in life and in school.
 To put it bluntly, they tend to be bad parents.
 (Not “bad” in a moral sense but “bad” as in “ineffective”; with their brains literally maxed out with basic survival, it’s easy to understand why.)

-While it is embarrassing enough that Petrilli thinks putting “bad” in quote marks and offering a parenthetical qualification are enough to counter the essential condescension and marginalization in his mischaracterization of people who happen to be trapped in poverty, the larger problem is that Petrilli represents, speaks for, and speaks to a cultural attitude toward the poor (and the affluent/privileged) that guarantees the U.S. remain inequitable, and likely continue to grow more inequitable: people in poverty are lazy and deserve their poverty while the affluent are hard-working and deserve their achievements.
+While it is embarrassing enough that Petrilli thinks putting “bad” in quote marks and offering a parenthetical qualification are enough to counter the essential condescension and marginalization in his mischaracterization of people who happen to be trapped in poverty, the larger problem is that Petrilli represents, speaks for, and speaks to a cultural attitude toward the poor (and the affluent/privileged) that guarantees the U.S. remain inequitable, and likely will continue to grow more inequitable: people in poverty are lazy and deserve their poverty while the affluent are hard-working and deserve their achievements.

 Before I continue, let me clarify that my calling for a moratorium on white men pontificating on race, class, and gender would include me.
 And if I am successful in this call, I am eager to comply.

-The presidential/governor Bush clan in the U.S. has rightfully been accused of including several men born on third base who all believe they hit triples.
+The president/governor Bush clan in the U.S. has rightfully been accused of including several men born on third base who all believe they hit triples.
 If that characterization is accurate, and I think it is, then I am privileged by being white and male, but compared to the Bushes, my working-class background probably put me solidly at first.

 Along with race and gender, I happen to have the sort of mathematical and verbal intelligence that schools and society honor—as well as a sort of Type-A work ethic that tends to be rewarded as well.